Dividend tax: India

 In India, earlier dividends were taxed in the hands of the recipient as any other income.
 However, since 1 June 1997, all domestic companies were liable to pay a dividend distribution tax on the profits distributed as dividends resulting in a smaller net dividend to the recipients.
 The rate of taxation alternated between 10% and 20% until the tax was abolished with effect from 31 March 2002.
 The dividend distribution tax was also extended to dividends distributed since 1 June 1999 by domestic mutual funds, with the rate alternating between 10% and 20% in line with the rate for companies, up to 31 March 2002.
-However, dividends from open-ended equity oriented funds distributed between 1 April 1999 to 31 March 2002 were not taxed.
+However, dividends from open-ended equity oriented funds distributed between 1 April 1999 and 31 March 2002 were not taxed.
 Hence the dividends received from domestic companies since 1 June 1997, and domestic mutual funds since 1 June 1999, were made non-taxable in the hands of the recipients to avoid double-taxation, until 31 March 2002.

 The budget for the financial year 2002–2003 proposed the removal of dividend distribution tax bringing back the regime of dividends being taxed in the hands of the recipients and the Finance Act 2002 implemented the proposal for dividends distributed since 1 April 2002.
 This fueled negative sentiments in the Indian stock markets causing stock prices to go down.
 However the next year there were wide expectations for the budget to be friendlier to the markets and the dividend distribution tax was reintroduced.